 The statement of activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenue.
 Direct expenses are those that are clearly identifiable with a specific function.
-Program revenue includes (1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function and (2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function.
+Program revenue includes grants and contributions that are restricted to meeting the operational or capital requirements of a particular function.
 Intergovernmental payments and other items not properly included among program revenue are reported instead as general revenue.